apache/infrastructure-website/content/pages/project-site.md

   -  **[Pelican and BuildBot](pelican-buildbot.html)** streamline creating and publishing your project website.
   - **svnpubsub** automatically publishes the static contents of a designated svn folder (<a href="https://svn.apache.org/repos/asf/ant/site/ant/production/" target="_blank">example</a>) as the project web site at `http://project.apache.org`.
 The project team can use any site build mechanism it wants as long as the above requirements are met.
   - [**pypubsub**](pypubsub.html) automatically serves the static contents of a designated Git repository as the website for a project.
 Git-based websites are typically maintained in a repository branch to be published as `https://project.apache.org`.
 A project can host the site from its primary project repository.
 Typically these will be built as a Jenkins or a Buildbot job (see below).
 We recommend that you only have a single writer to the asf-site branch to avoid potential conflicts.
-  - For **websites using a Git repository**, you can add a <a href="https://cwiki.apache.org/confluence/display/INFRA/git+-+.asf.yaml+features" target="_blank">.asf.yaml</a> configuration file.
+  - For **websites using a Git repository**, you can add an [.asf.yaml](asf-yaml.html) configuration file.
 The file lets you set instructions that simplify updating and maintaining the site.

 ### Build tools